kohoumas/Raft-ML/README.md

 # Raft-ML
-Machine Learning for enhancing Raft
+Machine Learning for enhancing etcd/Raft

 More details in paper of Kostas Choumas and Thanasis Korakis, "When Machine Learning Meets Raft: How to Elect a Leader over a Network", Proceedings of IEEE GLOBECOM 2023.